-3.1 Appointed person(s) and first aiders
+3.1 First aiders

-The school has numerous trained first aiders.
+The lead first aider is Helen Fox.
+In addition the school has numerous trained first aiders.
 See Appendix 1.
 They are responsible for:

-- Taking charge when someone is injured or becomes ill - Ensuring there is an adequate supply of medical materials in first aid kits, and replenishing the contents of these kits - Ensuring that an ambulance or other professional medical help is summoned when appropriate
+- Taking charge when someone is injured or becomes ill - Ensuring there is an adequate supply of medical materials in first aid kits, and replenishing the contents of these kits lead first aider - Ensuring that an ambulance or other professional medical help is summoned when appropriate

-First aiders are trained and qualified to carry out the role (see section 7) and are responsible for:

-- Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment - Sending pupils home to recover, where necessary - Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident (see the template in appendix 2) - Keeping their contact details up to date
+- All first aiders are trained and qualified to carry out the role (see section 7) and are responsible for: - Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment - Sending pupils home to recover, where necessary - Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident (see the template in appendix 2) - Keeping their contact details up to date